 According to the U.S. Centers for Disease Control, the situation is worsening.
 Water quality worldwide is declining, threatening the health of ecosystems throughout the environment.
-The decline may be influenced by population growth, urbanization, land use, industrial discharge of chemicals, and global climate change.
+The decline may be influenced by population growth, urbanization, land use, industrial discharge of chemicals and global climate change.

+Water, sanitation and hygiene (WASH) principles are of tremendous concern in everyday life, but can be heightened during an emergency or disaster.
+With systems potentially damaged, access to water can be quite limited.
+Sanitation often comes to the forefront when displaced persons live in camps—especially overcrowded ones.
 WASH issues are multi-faceted even in the best of times.
 Access to water is a consideration, but so too is the quality of the water.
-Sanitation challenges may be vastly different in urban and rural areas.
+Sanitation challenges may be vastly different in urban and rural areas across countries.
 And even more developed nations are not immune from disease spread by poor hygiene practices.

 - Deteriorating water quality threatens global gains made in improving access to drinking water.
 Between 1990 and 2000, more than 2 billion people gained access to improved water sources.
 Even if the water is safe at the originating source, it may be contaminated by the time it is consumed in households.